Tahlia Hall Spreads Her Legs In Skimpy Bikini In New Instagram Photo

 Tahlia Hall made her 527,000 followers happy after she uploaded a new snapshot to Instagram on Friday, April 10.
 The 22-year-old rocked a dark-colored two-piece swimsuit that showcased her ample assets and enviable curves.

-Tahlia was photographed at an unknown beach, spreading her legs on the coastline, raising her chin as she placed both hands on top of her head while closing her eyes.
-The expression on her face was seductive — teasing her fans.
+Tahlia was photographed at an unknown beach, spreading her legs on the coastline and raising her chin as she placed both hands on top of her head while closing her eyes.
+The expression on her face was seductive, teasing her fans.
 The soft glow of the sun illuminated her tanned skin, making it glow.
-Nothing interesting was seen in the background, except for the ocean stretching off into the distance.
+A blurred out image of the ocean stretching off into the distance made up the background of the shot.

-The Australian model rocked a black bikini, seemingly made of velvet fabric.
-She wore a white button-up shirt over her skimpy ensemble and tied the ends to make it look like a crop top.
-As the shirt covered most of her bikini top, only the deep neckline was seen, which flaunted a generous amount of cleavage.
+The Australian model rocked a black bikini seemingly made of velvet fabric.
+She wore a white button-up shirt over her skimpy ensemble and tied the shirt’s ends to make it look like a crop top.
+As it covered most of her bikini top, only the deep neckline could be seen, which flaunted a generous amount of cleavage.

-She sported a pair of matching bikini bottoms with a low-cut design and showed a lot of skin across her midsection, exposing her flat tummy, and the thin waistband clung to her curvy hips, highlighting her slim waist.
+She sported a pair of matching bikini bottoms with a low-cut design that allowed her to show a lot of skin across her midsection.
+The bottoms exposed her flat tummy and the thin waistband clung to her curvy hips, highlighting her slim waist.

 Tahlia wore a dainty gold bracelet and a pair of stud earrings with her beach day look.
-Her long, blond hair was wet and slicked back and away from her face.
-However, she had a full face of makeup that included well-defined eyebrows, several coats of mascara, subtle eyeshadow, a hint of blush, and nude-colored lipstick.
+Her long blond hair was wet and slicked back and away from her face.
+However, she had on a full face of makeup that included well-defined eyebrows, several coats of mascara, subtle eyeshadow, a hint of blush, and nude-colored lipstick.

 She dropped an orangutan emoji in the caption of the post and tagged professional photographer Nathan McClymont in the photo.
-As for her outfit details, she didn’t mention any information about her clothes.
+She did not indicate where her outfit pieces were from, however.

-Like most of her posts on social media, the recent addition to her feed proved to be a popular one.
-The update amassed more than 25,100 likes and over 430 comments within 10 hours of being live on the popular photo-sharing app.
+Like most of her posts, this recent addition proved to be a popular one.
+The update amassed more than 25,100 likes and over 430 comments within 10 hours.
 Fans dropped compliments and loving messages in the comments section, while others chimed in with a trail of emoji.

 “Peaceful Easter Weekend, Tahlia!
 You are absolutely so beautiful with a perfect body,” one of her admirers commented on the post.